hedrergudene/ml-template-azure/README.md

 Co-location of the `MLTable` file with the data ensures a self-contained artifact that stores all needed resources in that one folder, regardless of whether that folder is stored on your local drive, in your cloud store, or on a public http server.
 Plus, real-life environments are not static, therefore this practice ensures that datacheckpoints are always up to date.

 Since the `MLTable` will co-locate with the data, the paths defined in the `MLTable` file should be relative to the location of the `MLTable` file.
 In the `./setup` folder, you will find the `smoke_detection_iot.csv` file, which has been used for testing purposes.

+### Assumptions

+This use case is prepared for supervised learning problems, where the following assumptions are made over the data:

+* Dataset only contain numerical features; categorical ones must be preprocessed in advanced (see `call-for-contributions` section).
+* Preprocessing performed for features and target variable (if it is a regression scenario) is a normal standarisation.
+This might change depending on your specific domain, where other possible transformations are Tweedie and binary crossentropy losses for highly-concentrated distributions.

 ## Components